2019 Terrain Exhibitions Artist Residency at Enos Park

 A statement that details your interest in the program and explains why the residency aligns well with you practice/research interests

 A list of three references

-Terrain Exhibitions is offering two residency opportunities in 2019, each lasting six to eight weeks (as directed by the artist) and culminating with a public reception or presentation of work.
-The 2019 residency periods will fall in June/July and August/September.
-The fall residency dates for intersect with the 2019 Terrain Biennial.
+Terrain Exhibitions is offering three residency opportunities in 2020, each lasting six to eight weeks (as directed by the artist) and culminating with a public reception or presentation of work.

 Selected artists will reside in the Enos Park residency duplex as they develop site-responsive public works at sites in cooperation with homeowners, businesses, and the Enos Park Neighborhood Association.
 Terrain Exhibitions and the Enos Park Residency administrators will support artists to explore the neighborhood, scout potential sites, and establish relationships.
 There will be no shortage of sites for artists to consider.

 The $50/week residency fee required by the Enos Park Residency program will be paid for by Terrain.
 At this time, we cannot offer an additional stipend for materials or travel.